 New Research on Vape Illness Highlights More Potential Vaping Risks

-Initially there was a theory that exogenous lipoid pneumonia was causing the vape illness but now evidence points to the inhalation of many toxic substances.
+Initially there was a theory that exogenous lipoid pneumonia was causing the vape illness.
+Now, evidence points to consumers inhaling toxic substances.

 The Latest Data On Vape Illness